W-M-plasma-group/lapd-plasma-analysis/README.md

 ### Managed by
 This GitHub page is managed by Leo Murphy and Michael Campagna as part of a research project under Prof. Saskia Mordijck for William & Mary plasma physics.
 ### Use
 Download all Python files.
 Download desired HDF5 files and note their file paths.
 Change necessary parameters inside main.py before running.
 Make sure plasmapy, bottleneck, PyQt5, bapsflib, sphinx-rtd-theme and numpydoc are installed.
+In addition, certain files in the plasmapy module should be overwriteen with versions which are modified to work with lapd-plasma-analysis.
+See replacement-files/readme.txt for more information.
 This code was written in Python 3.11.